 Related Federal Jobs

 You will find that you may qualify for many different federal jobs.
 Don’t overlook Wage Grade (WG) positions.
 When searching for vacancies online, review job announcements for all the job series that interest you and that you have the education and/or training to apply for.
 You will be surprised by how many you find.
-The Book of U.S. Government Jobs lists all GS and WG occupations in Appendix C, over 900 total that you can review for related occupations that may offer additional opportunities for you to bid on jobs with your education and skill sets.
 You can also review our online Occupation Listings or view our Agency Job Listings by occupational title as well.

 Consider the electronics technician field.
 For example, all of the following job series require basic electronic technician skills: